 This Regional Refugee Response Plan (RRP) presents the inter-agency response to the renewed and heightened humanitarian challenge posed by the mounting number of Congolese refugees in the countries neighbouring the DRC, including both existing refugee populations and new arrivals.
 The planning figures are based on a scenario anticipating a slight deterioration of the situation within the DRC.
+In case of major refugee outflows, the Regional RRP will be revised.
 The three countries receiving the largest flow of new refugees in 2017, Angola, Uganda and Zambia, have detailed response plans featured as separate chapters within this Regional RRP.